Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Numerical model

-The initial velocity field contains a random component in magnitude and direction, with a maximum amplitude of $2.1 \, \kms$.
-On top of this random field, we add two cylindrical streams, each of radius $\Rinf=32 \, \pc$ and length $\Linf = 112 \, \pc$, moving in opposite directions at a moderately supersonic velocity of $7.5 \, \kms$ in the $x$-direction (implying a Mach number $\Minf \simeq 1.89$ with respect to the adiabatic sound speed in the WNM).
+In order to trigger the NTSI, we impose an initial turbulent velocity field, which corresponds to a Burgers turbulence, with a power spectrum of $k^{-2}$ and Mach number of $\Mrms \simeq$0.7.
+No forcing is applied at later times and therefore the turbulence decays.
+On top of this weak background turbulent field, we add two cylindrical streams, each of radius $\Rinf=32 \, \pc$ and length $\Linf = 112 \, \pc$, moving in opposite directions at a moderately supersonic velocity of $7.5 \, \kms$ in the $x$-direction (implying a Mach number $\Minf \simeq$ 2.4 with respect to the isothermal sound speed in the WNM).

 The numerical box is permeated with a uniform magnetic field along the $x$-direction, for which we consider three different strengths ($1$, $2$, and $3 \, \mG$), along with a nonmagnetic case.
 Note that the corresponding mass-\-to-\-flux ratios are greater than the critical value, so that our clouds are mag\-ne\-ti\-cally supercritical in all cases, in agreement with observations that suggest that MCs are in general magnetically supercritical \citep{Crutcher+10}.
 Table \ref{table:sims} gives a summary of the magnetic parameters of the simulations.
 Finally, the maximum resolution reached is $\Delta x = 0.03 \, \pc$.